CityOfZion/neo-python/docs/source/Seedlist.rst

 ![seedlist](../seedlist.png)
 A list of nodes that are available are shown above.
 The latest ones are pushed to the top.
 *2* tells us if the node is responding.
-Generally, we take the ones that say `yes` and are green in color.
+Generally, we take the ones that say "yes" and are green in color.

 We try to follow the standard protocol for ports.